feathersui/feathersui-website/docs/as3-starling/scroll-bar.md

 ### Skinning the Maximum Track

 This section only explains how to access the maximum track sub-component.
-Please read [How to use the Feathers `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.
+Please read [How to use the `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.

 The scroll bar's maximum track may be skinned similarly to the minimum track.
 The style name to use with [themes](./themes.md) is [`ScrollBar.DEFAULT_CHILD_STYLE_NAME_MAXIMUM_TRACK`](/api-reference/feathers/controls/ScrollBar.html#DEFAULT_CHILD_STYLE_NAME_MAXIMUM_TRACK) or you can customize the style name with [`customMaximumTrackStyleName`](/api-reference/feathers/controls/ScrollBar.html#customMaximumTrackStyleName).
 If you aren't using a theme, then you can use [`maximumTrackFactory`](/api-reference/feathers/controls/ScrollBar.html#maximumTrackFactory).

 ### Skinning the Decrement Button

 This section only explains how to access the decrement button sub-component.
-Please read [How to use the Feathers Button component](./button.md) for full details about the skinning properties that are available on `Button` components.
+Please read [How to use the Button component](./button.md) for full details about the skinning properties that are available on `Button` components.

 #### With a Theme